 Right now, central banks are afraid to raise them because they know that property is in a bubble.
 They’re working on raising them at glacial pace, hoping for a cushion.

 But we have a world of rising prices.

 Once global trade bumps get sorted out and the emerging market demand for logs, oil, iron ore, wine, dairy and more continues to grow, raising interest rates is one of the few tools available to cope with surging prices.

-Suddenly, that first-home buyer comes off their two-year fixed at 4.79%.
-They will find that the rates are 7.95%, like when I bought my first home.
-Now they’re up for nearly $1,800 a fortnight in repayments.
-And the value of the house drops 30% in the carnage (now worth only $460k) and they’re in negative equity.
+Suddenly, that first-home buyer comes off their two-year fixed at 3.25%.
+They will find that the rates are 5%+, like when I bought my first home.
+Now they’re up for much higher repayments.
+And the value of the house drops in the carnage, and there is even the risk of negative equity.